johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

     c.
 Build a `publish()` function.
 That function should always take a single input argument, and return a function call that runs the native `publish()` call (or the broker client API equivalent).<br/>
     d.
 Invoke the built-in inherited `this.send()` helper method, passing in the observable constructed in step b and the publish function built in step c.

 Your construction will probably look something like the Faye strategy above, but the details can vary because the protocols and APIs for different brokers can vary.
-In [Part 6] of this series, we'll take a look at a few different broker implementations to see how they vary.
+In [Part 6]() of this series, we'll take a look at a few different broker implementations to see how they vary.

+### Handle Events

+We skipped handling events &#8212; those user-written handlers that are decorated with `@EventPattern(...)`.
+Let's take care of those now.
+They turn out to be a lot easier than *request/response* type messages precisely because they don't require any response.

 ### What's Next